walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 front-channel authorization URLs with Playwright and completes the existing Keycloak login.
 The browser must follow the redirect back to the conformance suite callback because the suite, not issuer2, is the OAuth client/wallet.

+Browser failures include the last browser URL and up to 12 recent main-frame navigation events (destinations, HTTP statuses, and transport error codes).
+Chrome/Firefox error pages are detected without waiting for the full login timeout.
+URL user information, query parameters, and fragments are removed from these diagnostics; page HTML and request bodies are not captured.
+Subresource failures do not fail the login, and HTTP error responses are recorded without overriding the suite's expected negative-test behavior.
+There is no automatic OAuth retry.
+The matrix `summary.md` includes unaccepted module names, test IDs, and their errors; `results.json` retains the per-module details.
+A browser failure can leave the suite `WAITING` and the variant `BLOCKED`, even without a failed suite assertion.

 The wrapper defaults for authorization-code runs are: